Book a call with admissions

 In addition to the common side effects of taking SSRIs like nausea, weight gain, and dry mouth, some people also experience sexual side effects.
 In this way, antidepressants can also cause relationship problems.

 There are a few different ways that antidepressants can impact your relationships.
 Antidepressants can cause sexual side effects, which may make it difficult to feel close to your partner.
-Some patients find that by taking an SSRI, they are putting their partner in a difficult position with their inability to orgasm or experience romance.
-Additionally, some antidepressants can cause you to feel less emotional connection with others, which can make it hard to maintain close relationships.
+Additionally, some antidepressants can cause you to have emotional detatchment, which can make it hard to maintain close relationships.
 Finally, some antidepressants can cause you to feel more anxious or agitated, which can lead to arguments and conflict with your partner.
-In this way, some people believe that antidepressants can cause people to fall out of love.

-In cases like these, although the SSRI has the ability to act on your brain chemistry, it may also be responsible for interfering with your libido, sex drive, ability to orgasm, and your ability to fall in love.
-If you are suffering more than you are benefitting from a medication, you may end up feeling more depressed than you were before.
+In cases like these, although the SSRI has the ability to act on your brain chemistry, it may also be responsible for interfering with your libido, sex drive, and ability to orgasm.
+If you are suffering more than you are benefiting from a medication, you may end up feeling more depressed than you were before.

 What Can You Do About Emotional Detachment?